preservim/vim-lexical/README.markdown

 let g:lexical#thesaurus_key = '<leader>t'
 ```

-No key is defined by default.
+No key is defined or mapped by default.

 ### Dictionary commands

 For dictionary lookup, Vim has an Insert mode mapping of:

-* `«CTRL-X»«CTRL-K»` - for dictionary completion
+* `«CTRL-X» «CTRL-K»` - for dictionary completion, using `«CTRL-P»` and
+  `«CTRL-N»` to navigate.

 For convenient Normal mode dictionary lookup from the cursor position, you can
 define a key: